 At John Fowlers Solicitors, no one is ever turned away and everyone is listened to.
 There is no bias towards men or women and their sexual orientation is irrelevant to the help that they will receive.
 Whatever the client’s needs, they are supported.
 This is a serious subject and advice is always given regardless of class, ethnic origin, religion or financial status.

-We offer free initial advice to ensure that any person suffering can be aware of the remedies available and also the organisations available to help with housing or support.
+We can offer initial advice to ensure that any person suffering can be aware of the remedies available and also the organisations available to help with housing or support.

 A Non Molestation order